DHEFL/DHEFL/non-IID_MNIST/README_partition.md

 `partition.py` is taken from [NIID-Bench](https://github.com/Xtra-Computing/NIID-Bench  and related to the paper [Federated Learning on Non-IID Data Silos: An Experimental Study](https://arxiv.org/pdf/2102.02079.pdf).

-It can be used to divide tabular datasets (csv format) into multiple files using our non-IID partitioning strategies.
+It can be used to divide tabular datasets (csv format) into multiple files using non-IID partitioning strategies.
 Column `Class` in the header is recognized as label.

-In our case, we have taken as example this [dataset](https://www.kaggle.com/datasets/aryarishabh/of-genomes-and-genetics-hackerearth-ml-challenge), imported as `train.csv` and `test.csv` in this directory.
-This dataset should not be used as is in our work, because it does not give good results even in the case of a centralized learning algorithm like SVM.

 ## Label Distribution Skew